miguelgrinberg/Flask-Runner/README.md

     $ python hello.py --reload --extra config.txt --extra babel.cfg

 Enable the interactive reloader and make it watch config.txt and babel.cfg in addition to the application source files.

+    $ python hello.py --profiler

+Run the Werkzeug profiler on each request.

+    $ python hello.py --link

+Run the Werkzeug lint middleware.